213withani/react/README.md

 // State
 // New state
 ```
+Simple action that sets new state as string.
+Send action to store.
+Reducer reads an action to update store state.
+Also it has state as a parameter to know initial  state.
+Reducers listen to every single action that is sent so they have to figure out what to do diff for every action.

+Since the action is sent to store, these means reducers will be able to read it, check with console log.
+Based on the action the reducer will update store.

 ## Real world store/reduce/action with CombineReducers.
 ### combineReducers takes an obj that have key with state value
 ### default state
 ### createStore with default state

+Store.getState() just returns the object from allReducers.
+Getting the state from the store will return the object from all combined reducers.

 ```js
 //Here goes the create-react-app default imports